- All News & Features

 Biographical Sketch for Dr. von Klitzing

 He has published more than 500 papers and received a large number of national and international awards.
 He holds 22 honorary degrees.
-He is a member of the Deutsche Akademie der Naturforscher Leopoldina and foreign member of the National Academy of Sciences of the United States of America, the Russian Academy of Sciences, the Royal Society of London, the Chinese Academy of Sciences and the Pontifical Academy of Sciences.
+He is a member of the Deutsche Akademie der Naturforscher Leopoldina and a foreign member of the National Academy of Sciences of the United States of America, the Russian Academy of Sciences, the Royal Society of London, the Chinese Academy of Sciences, and the Pontifical Academy of Sciences.

 Previous Lectures in This Series